AdobeDocs/commerce-merchant-services.en/help/payment-services/vaulting.md

 ## Enable vaulting

-You can enable credit card vaulting for your stores in Payment Services [Settings](settings.md#card-vaulting).
+You can enable credit card vaulting---for customers _and_ merchants in the Admin---for your stores in Payment Services [Settings](settings.md#card-vaulting).

 ## Use vaulting in the Admin

-If a customer has a previously vaulted credit card, a merchant (or other personnel) can create a subsequent order for that customer in the Admin using their vaulted payment methods.
+If a customer has a previously vaulted credit card, a merchant can create a subsequent order for that customer in the Admin using their vaulted payment methods.

 You _cannot_ use vaulted cards in the Admin if:

 * A customer is not yet created/does not yet exist in Commerce.
-* A customer exists but has no tokens---in other words, has not completed a previous payment for the store---stored in the system.
+* A customer exists but has no tokens (has not completed a previous payment) stored in the system.

 ## Security